-Marijuana addiction can result in severe physical and emotional complications such impaired memory, forgetfulness and respiratory problems.
+Marijuana addiction can result in severe physical and emotional complications such as impaired memory, forgetfulness and respiratory problems.
 Other effects of marijuana addiction include high heart rate, panic and anxiety attacks.

-Persons who take the drug on a periodic basis risk developing similar symptoms as those experienced by regular tobacco users including phlegm, cough, recurrent chest infections, and severe bronchitis.
+Persons who use the drug on a periodic basis risk developing similar symptoms as those experienced by regular tobacco users including phlegm, cough, recurrent chest infections, and severe bronchitis.
 Moreover, since marijuana has carcinogens and toxins, users of this drug increase the risk for various types of cancer.

 Even when used at low quantities, marijuana has the potential to impair coordination and attention because it directly influences the way the brain acts on information.

 As a result of these effects, use of marijuana contributes to traffic, household, and job-related accidents leading to the harm to the user, family members and colleagues at work.
-Use of the drug in high quantities may cause hallucinations, loss of personality and misrepresentation.
+Use of the drug in high quantities may cause hallucinations, loss of personality, and misrepresentation.

 It is important to seek treatment if you or someone you are worried about is affected by the problems and challenges brought about by marijuana addiction.
-Generally, there are 5 key treatments of marijuana addiction.
+Generally, there are four key treatments of marijuana addiction.
 These are brief counseling, cognitive-behavioral therapy, psycho-education and specialized counseling.